- 2 Bedrooms

 During your Stay

-- Please make sure to walk through the rental home one last time and look for property damage.
-We suggest walking through with the property manager wherever possible (this may not be possible)..
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- Make a point to walk through the rental one last time and look for property damage.
+We advise walking through with the rental manager wherever possible (this isn't always the case)..
+If the property manager is not available, make certain you take photos of the property to record its condition.

 Use Your Experience